cotes2020/jekyll-theme-chirpy/README.md

 ```
 The --force_polling flag enables a watcher that re-creates the files everytime something changes.

-## Setting up the local envrionment
+## Setting up the live environment

 Currently, the website needs to be built and the _site folder needs to be checked in.
 Build the site with the following command: